ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 6. Buying, extending and changing licenses
 ### 6.1.
 Price and general information
-The net price currently is **2.00 EUR per mailbox and year** (yes, per year and not per month).
+The price currently is **2.00 EUR net per mailbox and year**, which is **0.17 EUR net per mailbox and month**.

+We keep license costs as fair as possible.
+Fair means:
+- Small companies always just pay the same low price as big enterprises.
+- No maintenance contracts that are advertised as "free" but really are hidden in the annual price and are never used to the extent that you pay for over the years.
+  With us, you only pay for the support you actually need - due to the extensive documentation, this is usually not even necessary.
+And in the event of a bug, support is free of charge.
+- No additional infrastructure that someone else runs for you and for which costs are incurred regardless of usage.
+  No interfaces that regularly transfer your data to external data centers for the preparation of signatures and to which you have to redirect every email for the application of signatures.
+  Everything runs on your existing systems, which you already trust and govern, and within your own security boundaries.<br><br>

-There is no minimum number of mailboxes, only a minimum amount of 250.00 EUR net per invoice.
+There is no minimum number of mailboxes, only a minimum amount of EUR 250.00 net per invoice.

-Every mailbox in your environment for which you want to use a Benefactor Circle exclusive feature, needs a license.
-This includes shared mailboxes.
+Each mailbox in your environment for which you want to use an exclusive Benefactor Circle feature requires a license.
+This also applies to shared mailboxes.

 It does not matter how many users access a mailbox.
-If you want to only deploy signatures for a single mailbox being used by 50 people, you only need to buy 1 license.
+If you only want to provide signatures for a single mailbox that is used by 50 people, you only need to purchase 1 license.

-The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID group containing the mailboxes, and the maximum number of recursive members for each group.
+The mailboxes do not need to be named, you just need to define at least one Active Directory or Entra ID group containing the mailboxes and the maximum number of recursive members for each group.

-It does not matter how many signatures you have and how often you change them.
+It doesn't matter how many signatures you have or how often you change them.

-Licenses are to be paid in advance and are valid for one year from the day the full payment is received.
-There is no automatic renewal or a subscription.
+Licenses are payable in advance and are valid for one year from the date of receipt of full payment.
+There is no automatic renewal or subscription.

-As long as a license is valid, it includes prioritized ticket support and unlimited free version upgrades.
+As long as a license is valid, it includes free version upgrades and prioritization of support requests.

-We work hard to keep our prices as low and stable as possible, with the aim of only having to adjust them for inflation.
-So, prices are subject to change.
-As you pay in advance, you can and will never be charged retrospectively.
+We work hard to keep our prices as low and stable as possible, with the aim of only adjusting them for inflation.
+So prices are subject to change.
+Since you pay upfront, you can and will never be charged after the fact.

 If you wish to add additional mailboxes during an active license period, you will only be charged the current price for these additional mailboxes for the remaining months of your license period.